betajippity/betajippity.github.io/_posts/2017-11-16-olafs-frozen-adventure.md

 Since null-collision volume integration is specifically very efficient at handling high-order scattering, we gave the artists an early prototype version of Hyperion's new volume rendering system to experiment with rendering loose fluffy snow as a volume.
 The initial results looked great; I'm not sure if this approach wound up being used in the final film, but this experiment gave both us and the artists a lot of confidence in the new volume rendering system and provided valuable feedback.

-As usual with Disney Animation projects I get to work on, here are some stills in no particular order, pulled from marketing material.
+As usual with Disney Animation projects I get to work on, here are some stills in no particular order, from the film.
 Even though Olaf's Frozen Adventure was originally meant for TV, the whole studio still put the same level of effort into it that goes into full theatrical features, and I think it shows!

 [![]({{site.url}}/content/images/2017/Nov/preview/LOAF_01.jpg)]({{site.url}}/content/images/2017/Nov/LOAF_01.png)